MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/08-exercise-debug-search-issues.md

 You've built your search solution but have noticed that there are some warnings on the indexer.

-In this exercise, you'll create an Azure Cognitive Search solution, import some sample data, and then resolve a warning on the indexer.
+In this exercise, you'll create an Azure AI Search solution, import some sample data, and then resolve a warning on the indexer.

 > **Note**
 > To complete this exercise, you will need a Microsoft Azure subscription.
 If you don't already have one, you can sign up for a free trial at [https://azure.com/free](https://azure.com/free?azure-portal=true).